ltischuk/ngCrop/README.md

 * addCanvasBorder: a boolean value of whether or not to turn on a 2px, black border surrounding the canvas
 * selectorColor: crop selector color - default is red (#ff0000)
 * selectorLineWidth: crop selector line width - default is 2px

-## Demo

-* To view a demo, visit this Plunkr : http://plnkr.co/edit/nPHBVzIdgwhZYlFOCFPD?p=preview